baton96/TSD/02-LINQ/README.md

-Solutions for tasks 1-3 can be found inside the code Below there is solution for Task 4
+Solutions for tasks 1-3 can be found inside the code.
+Solution for Task 4 can be found below.
 # Task 4.1
 ## Compare generics in .NET with Java generics
 # Task 4.2